-423 PRE-AP CHEMISTRY PREREQUISITE: Biology and Geometry
+423 PRE-AP CHEMISTRY GRADES: 10-12 PREREQUISITE: Biology and Geometry 1 CREDIT

 Pre-AP Chemistry is an advanced college prep level course and is designed to prepare the student for AP Chemistry.
-This course will take two periods.
 Basic science concepts such as measuring, graphing, and analyzing data will be reinforced, along with an introduction to advanced problem solving.
 The bulk of the topics will include; but are not limited to the following: atomic theory and structure, the mole concept, states of matter, nomenclature, reactions, stoichiometry, bonding, electrochemistry, kinetics, equilibrium, and organic chemistry.
-Course Fee: \$15.
+Course Fee: \$30